-Physics 4700 Experiment 5
+Physics 4700 Experiment 6 Operational Amplifiers

-Operational Amplifiers

 - 1) Measure the voltage gain vs. frequency for a non-inverting amplifier (Simpson P414) with a gain of 0, 20, and 60 dB.
 Scan the frequency range 10 Hz (or as low as you can go) to 100 kHz.
 Plot all measurements on a Bode plot.
 Superimposed on the same plot the theoretical expectations calculated from the op amp's spec sheet (e.g. the figure "Open Loop Voltage Gain vs. Freq.").
-Measure the input impedance of the amp at several frequencies. - 2) Do one of the following: - a) Build an inverting amp (Simpson P412) with a gain of 40 dB.
+Measure the input impedance of the amp by measuring the input voltage vs. current at several frequencies.
+Tabulate your results, including your measured voltages/currents. - 2) Do one of the following: - a) Build an inverting amp (Simpson P412) with a gain of 40 dB.
 Measure the gain vs. frequency over the range 10 Hz -100 kHz.
-Measure the input impedance at several frequencies.
-Compare your results with the theoretical expectations. - b) Build a summing amplifier (Simpson Sec 10.7).
-The input voltages can be DC. - c) Build a difference amplifier (Simpson Sec 10.4) with gain of 20 dB. - 3a) Build a circuit to perform integration of a 1 kHz square wave, sine wave, and triangular wave.
-Capture using the input and output waveforms and compare with what is expected for the integrals of each waveform.
+Compare your result with the theoretical expectation.
+Measure the input impedance at several frequencies as in part 1). - b) Build a summing amplifier (Simpson Sec 10.7).
+The input voltages can be DC.
+Summarize your result in a table for various combinations of input voltages. - c) Build a difference amplifier (Simpson Sec 10.4) with gain of 20 dB. - 3a) Build a circuit to perform integration of a 1 kHz square wave, sine wave, and triangular wave.
+Capture using the input and output waveforms and compare the amplitude of each waveform with what is expected for the integrals of each waveform.
 Start with the square wave.
 Read the discussion in the Student Manual for the Art of Electronics (Hayes and Horowitz) on P185 before you start.